 One thing to note is the distinction between temporary total and temporary partial disability.
 If your injury completely prevents you from working, you could be eligible for temporary total disability benefits.
 But if you’re able to return to work with restrictions (such as a part-time or light-duty role), you may still receive temporary partial disability benefits, which help supplement your reduced earnings.

-One of the most common questions about temporary disability benefits is: How much will I actually get?
 The answer depends on your earnings before the injury and the specific rules of your state's workers' compensation system.
 In general, you're entitled to receive up to two-thirds of your gross average weekly wage.

 Now, this might sound simple, but there’s a bit more to it.
 Your average weekly wage is typically calculated by looking at your gross earnings over the 52 weeks leading up to your injury.
 This means they average out what you earned per week during the year before your accident to come up with a figure.